interNFT/nft-rfc/nft-rfc-006.md

 **Second**, differentiate IIDs as on-chain identifiers with their own semantic namespace for references and resources.

-A**ll** IIDs refer to on-chain assets.
+**All** IIDs refer to on-chain assets by definition.
 Dereference an IID, you get a representation of that asset.
 Then, each IID can be combined with a path part or fragment part to refer to off-chain resources or on-chain defined references.
-Use path parts for dereferencable resources\--those that can be retrieved online.
-Use fragments for pure identifiers defined within the IID Document.
+Use \/path parts for dereferencable resources--- those that can be retrieved online.
+Use \#fragments for pure identifiers defined within the IID Document.

 In this way, every IID defines its own namespace, within which rigorous